-Each executive has a short-term incentive target, expressed as a percentage of salary, which is established based on the market median of the Compensation Peer Group.
-Actual short-term incentive payments can range from zero to 2.0x of the target short-term incentive based on the achievement of corporate, individual and, for 2015, regional results, as applicable.
+Each executive has a short-term incentive target, expressed as a percentage of salary.
+Actual short-term incentive payments can range from zero to 2.0x the target short-term incentive, based on the achievement of corporate and individual results.
 We use a balanced scorecard of metrics to measure profitability, growth of the business and the financial health of the business.
 This ensures that our executives are rewarded for results that are aligned with the overall performance of the business.
-The performance metrics used in the plan for 2015 and the business rationale for using these metrics are as follows:
+The performance metrics used in the plan and the business rationale for using these metrics are as follows: